Housing in Hong Kong: Land use

 Though village housing occupies 44.3% of all residential land, only 7% of the population lives in it, with the other 93% of the population living in the other 55.7% of residential land.
 This means that non-village housing has, on average, about 10.6 times the population than village housing, for the same amount of land area.

+Lease modification

+Land owners in Hong Kong who wish to change the use of land they held, must pay a land premium charge to the government for changing the use of the land they leased from the government.
+The premium needed to be paid is supposed to represent the higher value in the land's new usage.

 Land selling

 Public housing

 Public housing is a major component of the housing in Hong Kong.
 About half of Hong Kong residents now live in public housing estates (公共屋邨) and other tower blocks with some form of subsidy.
 The history of public housing in Hong Kong can be traced back to the 1950s, where masses of people surged into Hong Kong due to political turmoil on the mainland.
 This led to a drastic increase in the number of squatters.
 Fires were common in these unhygienic and cramped makeshift homes.
 In 1953, a fire in Shek Kip Mei destroyed the shanty homes of approximately 53,000 people.
 In response the Hong Kong Government commenced a programme of mass public housing, providing affordable homes for low income citizens.

 Several subsidized home ownership programs have been implemented, including: Home Ownership Scheme, Flat-for-Sale Scheme, Tenants Purchase Scheme, Sandwich Class Housing Scheme and Private Sector Participation Scheme.